-The award is for outstanding rehabilitative work with prisoners done by a small charity or community group.
-It will champion work that fosters personal responsibility.
-Nominations from prison governors and directors should be submitted by 31 October 2014.
+The award, kindly supported by the Worshipful Company of Weavers, is for outstanding rehabilitative work with prisoners done by a small charity or community group.
+It champions work that fosters personal responsibility.
 Robin Corbett had a developed interest in prisoners' education and people in prison 'learning through doing'.

-There will be an awards panel including members of Robin Corbett's family, an officer of the All Party Parliamentary Penal Affairs Group, the Prison Governors' Association, a former prisoner and the Prison Reform Trust.
-Nominations will be invited from prison governors and directors.
-The award (or awards) and the cash prizes will either be given at the nominating prison or in Parliament at a special meeting of the All Party Group.
+The awards panel includes members of Robin Corbett's family, an officer of the All Party Parliamentary Penal Affairs Group, the Prison Governors' Association, a former prisoner and the Prison Reform Trust.
+Nominations are invited from prison governors and directors.
+The award (or awards) and the cash prizes are given in Parliament at a special meeting of the All Party Group.

-- The emphasis will be on work that fosters personal responsibility and calls on people in prison, and ex-offenders, to help others through mentoring and such like.
+The emphasis of the award is on work that fosters personal responsibility and which calls on people in prison, and ex-offenders, to take responsibility to help themselves and to help others.